mmallicoat/dental-demographics/docs/Notes.rst

 QGIS
 ----

-To add attribute-only table from CSV: Layers > Create Layer > Create a Layer from Delimited Text File.
+To add attribute-only table from CSV: Layer > Add Layer > Create a Layer from Delimited Text File.
 Select "No Geometry."

 To Join: Go to Layers panel, right click on a layer and select Properties.
 Go